Shoot Me with Your Love

 "Shoot Me with Your Love" is a song by Northern Irish music group D:Ream, released in June 1995 by Magnet and FXU as the first single from their second album, World (1995).
 Co-written by frontman Peter Cunnah with Tim Hegarty, and produced by the group with Tom Frederikse.
 Upon its release, it received favorable reviews from music critics, and peaked at number seven on the UK Singles Chart as well as number three on the UK Dance Singles Chart.
 The follow-ups, "Party Up the World" and "The Power (Of All the Love in the World)", reached number 20 and 40, respectively.
-A music video was also produced to promote the single.

 Critical reception

 John Bush from AllMusic felt the song "mixes a disco style with more familiar house and pop elements, with Peter Cunnah's stronger-than-usual vocals."
-Larry Flick from Billboard wrote, "Ebullient disco/house spinner that sparks with optimistic lyrics and a joy-ful vocal by front man Peter Cunnah.
+Larry Flick from Billboard magazine wrote, "Ebullient disco/house spinner that sparks with optimistic lyrics and a joy-ful vocal by front man Peter Cunnah.
 The chorus builds to anthemic proportions in the context of the track's rattling percussion and rolling piano lines."
 He also remarked "the tireless and oh-so-contagious tone" of the album version.
 Music & Media stated that the singer "writes songs which will still be played in five years time.
 It's like George Michael's 'Freedom II'.
 Additional piano is played by Jools Holland."
 Chris Moore, head of music on Red Dragon/Cardiff gave it 36-40 plays a week.
 He said, "After all those rereleases and remixes of singles off their first album, it's good to finally get something new from D:Ream.
 It's a great pop record, bound to be top 5 in the UK."

 Music Week gave the song three out of five, calling it "a rather unimaginative effort from Peter Cunnah, but it's got just enough of the feel-good factor to get arms waving and fans buying."
 Roger Morton from NME wrote, "There is no clutter here, just a vapour trail of elation like a U2 plastic gospel chorus stretching beyond the horizon to the place where ABC and Boney M would have moved to if they'd known about Italian house."
 He concluded, "B:Rilliant."
 In a retrospective review, Pop Rescue stated, "This is an extremely up-beat track and one that's very catchy.
 Its mid-section choral breaks harks back to 'Things Can Only Get Better'."
 James Hamilton of the Record Mirror Dance Update described it as a "'Na Na Hey Kiss Him Goodbye'-ishly chanted soaring, wukka-wukking, jangling and thumping joyous strider".
 Smash Hits named it a "fantastically energetic pop-dance single that will see D:Ream back where they belong - at the top of the charts."
 Smash Hits editor Gina Morris gave it four out of five, writing, "There's always been a.. erm, futuristic cheesy flavour to D:Ream.
 This, you may be pleased to hear, won't disappoint, it's another dose of kitschy, energetic BIG POP!"